stefanprodan/flux-local-dev/README.md

 Before running `up` make sure the following ports are free on your local machine: `5050`, `80` and `443`.

-When the command finishes the following components are installed on your local machine:
+When the command finishes the following components are installed:

 | Component             | Role                            | Host                        |
 |-----------------------|---------------------------------|-----------------------------|